EricChen23/DailyActivityPlanner/README.md

 ### User Stories

-- As a user, I want to be able to add my daily activity with its corresponding time to the planner
+- As a user, I want to be able to add my daily activity with its corresponding duration to the planner
-- As a user, I want to be able to remove my daily activity on the planner
+- As a user, I want to be able to remove my daily activity from the planner
 - As a user, I want to be able to modify my existed daily activity on the planner
-- As a user, I want to be able to rate the importance of the activity on the planner
 - As a user, I want to be able to select a certain activity on the planner and view it in detail
 - As a user, I want to be able to create several daily activity planners